offbynull/learn/Biology/input/input.md

    scale 0.1 0.1
    ```

-   As the cell splits apart, the microtubules also split apart the sister chromatids.
+   As the cell splits apart, the microtubules also split apart the sister chromatid pairs.
 Once split, they're individually referred to as chromatin again.

    ```{note}
    I believe the labeling on the above diagram to be incorrect.
 Once split, they're no longer referred to as sister chromatids / chromatids.
 They're referred to as chromatin.